Working analysis · May 2026

 Michigan funds school operations on a per-pupil basis.
 The state-set foundation allowance — roughly $10,836 per pupil in FY262 — is multiplied by enrollment to produce the bulk of TSD's revenue.
 Lose a student, lose a foundation.
 Gain a student, gain a foundation.

-Between the FY20 enrollment peak of 13,073 and FY24's 12,447, TSD lost 626 students net — roughly 4.8% of its enrollment base, and about $6.8M of annual foundation-allowance revenue.1 The students did not all leave Troy.
-The city's population grew +5.5% over the same nine years (83,496 → 88,051).
+Between the FY20 enrollment peak of 13,073 and FY25's 12,393, TSD lost 680 students net — roughly 5.2% of its enrollment base, and about $7.4M of annual foundation-allowance revenue.1 The students did not all leave Troy.
+The city's population grew +5.5% from FY15 to FY24 (83,496 → 88,051).
 The school-enrolled share of the population dropped from 15.0% to 14.1% — Troy is aging, and a higher share of school-age children are enrolling outside TSD (private schools, charters, school-of-choice).1

-Enrollment vs operating cost per pupil, FY15-FY24
+Enrollment vs operating cost per pupil, FY15-FY25

 Bars: total enrollment, left axis.
 Line: General Fund operating cost per pupil, right axis.
 The two move in opposite directions — fewer students sharing a roughly fixed cost base mean each student's slice is larger every year.